educationvibez/study-in-uk/README.md

-Here's a **README description** you can use for your GitHub repository:

----

 # Study in UK – Simple Website

 This is a simple informational website built to provide guidance for Indian students interested in pursuing higher education in the UK.
 The website contains: